TylerJang27/CellSimulation_cs308/doc/DESIGN.md

 * Certain neighbor arrangements are also easy to construct, since the checkAndSetNeighbor() handles any potential issues with grid edges.

 **View**:
+ - To add new Grid types, simple create a new subclass of GridView that implements the three abstract methods of updateCell, getNode, and getCellCounts.
+Then, in the initializeGrid method of ApplicationView, add an extra if statement to check for this type of grid and then call the constructor for the new subclass
+ - To add new appearances for Cell states, create a new subclass of CellState. it must take in the parameters for the specific type of state, and then be able to render a Node that reflects the design.
+In the addCellState method of CellView, add another if statement to check for this type of Cell appearance, and call the constructor to the subclass.
 **Controller**:
  - To add new simulation types, simply add a value to the enumerated types in SimType.java and SimStyle.java, specifying the necessary fields, max value, and style information.
 Then, create an XML file with the desired configuration parameters.
  This XML file must have the root element data type = "simulation", and it must have title and the other required mandatory fields specified in SimType.java.
 In addition, add an element and children to Styling.xml specifying the desired global style